elkurin/elkurin-daily-notes/README.md

-# Chromium Blog
+# Chromium Daily Blog

 **Link is broken.
 Sorry...
 Please browse from https://hackmd.io/@elkurin/BkpclhzOh**

-This is a study blog mainly based on [Chromium](https://source.chromium.org/chromium/chromium/src) written by elkurin.
+This is a study blog updated on daily-basis written by elkurin.
-Also there are some random off-topic notes.
+Most of them are based on [Chromium](https://source.chromium.org/chromium/chromium/src), and there are some random off-topic notes.
 Notes are my own, and do not represent any organization.
 Some of them are written in English and others are in Japanese.
 Appreciate to hear any feedback/correction.